-In the UK, we are accredited as a Living Wage Employer and we are working on confirming the living wage rate in our international jurisdictions so that we can confidently say that 100% of DWF colleagues globally earn a living wage.
+In the UK, we are accredited as a Living Wage Employer and we expect to confirm this globally in our international jurisdictions in the next 12 months.
+Our goal is to confidently state that 100% of DWF colleagues globally earn a living wage.

 We are committed to maintaining an open culture with the highest standards of honesty and accountability, a culture where colleagues can report any legitimate concerns in confidence via our Speak Up policy.
+We publicise and actively encourage use of the Speak up policyand we updated and refreshed our training in 2024 which is available to all DWF colleagues this is mandatory during induction as part of our wider Conduct & Ethics training. .